refactco/integration-toolkit-for-beehiiv/README.md

-# wp to wp Integration Toolkit for Beehiiv Plugin
+# Integration Toolkit for Beehiiv Plugin

 Effortlessly connect Beehiiv content and subscription capabilities with your WordPress site using this open-source plugin.